 Central Park Administrator

 Reporting to the Board of Trustees, Mr. Blonsky directs the overall strategic planning, park operations, capital programming, public programming, development and marketing and communication strategies for the organization.
-He works with the Board of Trustees on all governance issues, board development and on financial planning and budgeting strategy to ensure a strong stable organization.
-He is responsible for fostering relationships with donors at all levels, park users, senior Parks Department officials and other public officials.
-Mr. Blonsky directly supervises area VPs as well as provides leadership to all levels of the organization.
-As Administrator of the Park, he is directly responsible for all day to day operations and strategic matters concerning all aspects of park maintenance, operations and management.
+He works with the Board of Trustees on all governance issues, board development, and on financial planning and budgeting strategy to ensure a strong stable organization.
+He is responsible for fostering relationships with donors at all levels, park users, senior NYC Parks Department officials, and other public officials.
+Mr. Blonsky directly supervises area VPs and provides leadership to all levels of the organization.
+As Administrator of the Park, he is directly responsible for all day-to-day operations and strategic matters concerning all aspects of park maintenance, operations and management.